maize-genetics/phg_v2/docs/build_and_load.md

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must
 > be an existing directory.

+Optional Parameter:

+* `--conda-env-prefix` - path to the Conda directory that contains the conda environment needed to run phg.
+If not set, env `phgv2-conda` in the defauilt location will be used.

 Once the command is complete, and you have navigated into the output directory (in my case, `output/vcf_files`), you will see a collection